TomaszKr/BackupScript/README.md

 * User of databases
 * Password of databases

-When will be done in terminal see communicat:
+When will be done in terminal see communicate:

 ```bash
 Create config.sh